Artist In Residence Program

 2. An appropriate sample of your recent work:

-3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a description of how you will engage the public through your program and interact with visitors while at work in the field (4 copies).
+3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a description of how you will engage the public through your program and interact with visitors while at work in the field (four copies).
 Please make sure your name is on your statement.

 PLEASE NOTE - We will not be able to review submissions that don't include four copies of all documents.